Ore87/FAW_Capstone_Project_-Group-AI-/README.md

 <img src="results/Project_Banner.png" alt="Project Banner" width="700"/>

-This repository contains the capstone project for the AI Bootcamp at TECHCRUSH, focusing on the detection of the Fall Armyworm (FAW) using a YOLOv11s object detection model.
+This repository contains the capstone project for the AI Bootcamp, focusing on the detection of the Fall Armyworm (FAW) using a YOLOv11s object detection model.
 The model is trained to identify FAW in images, providing a crucial tool for early pest detection to protect crops and ensure food security.

 ---

-##  The Problem: A Global Threat
+## 🌾 The Problem: A Global Threat

 The Fall Armyworm (*Spodoptera frugiperda*) is a highly invasive pest that has spread globally from the Americas.
 It threatens food security worldwide, causing devastating crop loss, particularly in maize.
 * **Unstoppable Spread:** FAW cannot be eradicated; an adult moth can fly up to 100km per night.
 * **Massive Crop Loss:** It is responsible for an estimated **17.7 million tonnes** of annual maize loss in Africa alone (a 31% average loss).
 * **Critical Need:** Early and accurate detection is the only effective way to manage the pest and protect the livelihoods of smallholder farmers.

-##  Project Aim
+## 🎯 Project Aim

 The goal of this project was to:
 1.  **Design and train** a high-performance, supervised AI model for the early and accurate detection of FAW from visual data.